-This unit consists of three outcomes, which develop progressively the knowledge and skills required to manage the development of a project business case.
-As such, it is recommended that a single project be used to assess the candidate's competence in the requirements of all three outcomes.
-It is at the discretion of the centre however whether a single assessment is used or whether several assessments are used, in stages, matching the sequence of the outcomes.
+This Unit consists of three Outcomes, which develop progressively the knowledge and skills required to manage the development of a project business case.
+As such, it is recommended that a single project be used to assess the candidate's competence in the requirements of all three Outcomes.
+It is at the discretion of the centre however whether a single assessment is used or whether several assessments are used, in stages, matching the sequence of the Outcomes.

-It is intended that delivery of this unit be based on practice with a suitable and sufficiently wide range of exercises, simulations and case studies to support this approach.
+It is intended that delivery of this Unit be based on practice with a suitable and sufficiently wide range of exercises, simulations and case studies to support this approach.
 Where possible all assessments should be based on real project requirements and developments.
-Where this is not possible or there is a shortfall in the scope for assessment purposes then this can be replaced or supplemented with case-study material provided by the centre.
+Where this is not possible or there is a shortfall in the scope for assessment purposes then this can be replaced or supplemented with case study material provided by the Centre.
 Candidates should be given project management experiences which are as real as possible.

-Centres and candidates may find the HM Treasury's Green Book guidance on appraisal and evaluation a useful reference source for this unit.
+Centres and candidates may find the HM Treasury's Green Book guidance on Appraisal and Evaluation a useful reference source for this Unit.
 It is particularly relevant to project managers operating in the public sector.

-The choice of project management methodology, eg PRINCE2, DSDM is at the discretion of the centre.
-However the project management processes and techniques taught within this unit should provide a straightforward and practical approach for managing and controlling projects.
+The choice of project management methodology, eg PRINCE2, DSDM, adopted for use in the Units within this PDA is at the discretion of the Centre.
+However the project management processes and techniques taught within this Unit should provide a straightforward and practical approach for managing and controlling projects.
 The methodology selected should provide a consistent approach and enable candidates to maintain sufficient management control and determine facts about progress, risks and achievements.

-In-depth study and application of project planning and scheduling techniques is not required for this unit.
+In-depth study and application of project planning and scheduling techniques is not required for this Unit.
 Straightforward techniques should be used to produce an initial project plan which presents a timeline identifying key project tasks, milestones and deliverables.
 For example, the project plan could be produced using spreadsheet software and presented as a Gantt chart.
-For candidates who wish to progress to develop the skills to develop and manage a project plan using commercially available project management software such as MS Project there are other units in the SQA Advanced portfolio specifically designed for this purpose.
+For candidates who wish to progress to develop the skills to develop and manage a project plan using commercially available project management software such as MS Project there are other Units in the SQA HN portfolio specifically designed for this purpose.

-Opportunities for developing core skills
+Opportunities for developing Core Skills

-There may be opportunities to gather evidence towards core skills in this unit, although there is no automatic certification of core skills or core skills components.
+There may be opportunities to gather evidence towards Core Skills in this Unit, although there is no automatic certification of Core Skills or Core Skills components.

-All practical teaching and learning activities provide a context for developing and enhancing all five core skills, in particular some of the core skills components in Communication, Working with Others and Problem Solving.
-For example, many discrete core skill elements can be developed within the context of assessment.
-For example, the use of technology as a tool to support budgeting, planning, record keeping and presentation of reports is central to the award.
+The general aims of the PDA in Project Management include developing a range of personal and key skills which will improve ability, confidence and employability.
+All practical teaching and learning activities of the course provide a context for developing and enhancing all five Core Skills, in particular some of the Core Skills components in Communication, Working with Others and Problem Solving.
+For example, many discrete Core Skill elements can be developed within the context of assessment.
+For example, the use of technology as a tool to support budgeting, planning, record keeping and presentation of reports is central to the Award.
 Also, planning, organising and evaluating work and listening and talking with a wide range of people is essential.